 Vandenberg Space Force Base (SFB), a California facility emitting more than 10 tons per year of a criteria pollutant, must comply with AB2588.
 To demonstrate compliance, Vandenberg SFB has submitted Air Toxics Emission Inventory Plans (ATEIP) and Air Toxics Emission Inventory Reports (ATEIR) since 1989, as required.
 On 29 March 2019, Vandenberg SFB received a notification from the Santa Barbara County Air Pollution Control District (SBCAPCD or District) requesting an updated ATEIP and ATEIR for the 2018 inventory year.

 In December 2019, a draft ATEIP was submitted to the SBCAPCD.
 Comments were received from the SBCAPCD in March 2020 and Vandenberg SFB submitted a revised ATEIP in July 2020 along with responses to District comments.
 In December 2020, SBCAPCD sent a conditional approval letter that contained various issues for Vandenberg SFB to address in order to gain approval of the ATEIP.
-The letter also requested the submittal of a final ATEIP, response letter, and ATEIR by 15 June 2021. .
+The letter also requested the submittal of a final ATEIP, response letter, and ATEIR by 15 June 2021.
+Final ATEIP, responses to conditional approval items, and ATEIR were submitted to the District on 11 June 2021.
+SBCAPCD issued a final approval of the ATEIP on 3 February 2022.
+On 29 March 2022 Vandenberg SFB received a conditional approval letter for the ATEIR.
+The letter contained items for Vandenberg SFB to address in order to gain approval of the ATEIR.
+The letter also requested the submittal of a final ATEIR, response letter, and health risk assessment (HRA) by 1 October 2022.
+Submittal was extended to 16 January 2023 through email exchange with SBCAPCD.

 Objective